ReemShalaata/Algorithmic-Toolbox-Coursera-MySolutions/README.txt

-my solutions using python to the assignments!!
+my solutions using python to the assignments :)